 The scholarly product eligible for this competition is a formal written thesis.
-If a nominating department offers both a thesis option and a project option, only the thesis is acceptable for consideration for this award.
-Each submission requires a written nomination by the Dean of the Graduate School (College), or the equivalent office at the nominating institution.
-The internal institutional selection processes are the responsibility of the endorsing official.
+If a nominating department offers both a thesis option and a project option, only the thesis is acceptable for consideration for this award

-- Nominees must have successfully defended and submitted the final copy of their thesis for the Master’s degree within the period of July 1, 2018, through June 30, 2019.
-Nomination materials should be assembled in the following order and submitted electronically as one PDF file:
+Nominees must have successfully defended and submitted the final copy of their thesis towards the master’s degree within the period of July 1, 2019, through June 30, 2020

 - Originality of the study